Skip to main content

 Get Assistance

-Discuss your ideas and situation with people at the state organizations that can be of assistance such as the Center for Rural Health, Department of Health, or the various state health associations.
+Discuss your ideas and situation with people at the state organizations that can be of assistance such as the Center for Rural Health, Health and Human Services, or the various state health associations.
 What do they advise?
 Do they have background information that can be used in a proposal?
 Can they critique your proposal?

 Remember Your Audience – Be the Reviewers